 The diagram shows positive and negative point charges orbiting each other and it also shows the apparent direction of the electric fields emitted by each point charge.
 Theta, radius, point charge velocity and energy are all related.
 As energy is gained, speed increases, causing a relativistic effect θ which rotates the electric force, which causes r to shrink to balance the electric and magnetic forces on the axis θ=0.

 As θ increases each point charge nears the opposite charge’s apparent location, and thus the E and B fields are stronger, which is part of the energy storage mechanism.
 The distance tau is determined by the local speed of light.
 In Einstein’s geometry c is constant.
 In nature c varies.

-The transformation hinges on whether the math treats the speed of electromagnetic radiation as a constant or a variable.
-The curvy spacetime of general relativity is implemented by the radius and frequency of the tau dipole.
-The absolute distance along the chord tau is known as the contracted length in general relativity.
+The transformation hinges on treating the speed of point charge potential emissions, symbol @, as a universal constant.
+The curvy spacetime of general relativity is implemented by the radius and frequency of the dipole.
+The relative change in radius is known as the contracted length in general relativity.
 The absolute time to make one revolution of the dipole is known as dilated time in general relativity.

 Quantum mechanics is dead!
 Long live quantum mechanics!
 Yep, we have crushed a theoretical foundation of quantum mechanics and at the same time restored faith in quantum mechanics because uncertainty is based on a tipping point, a mathematical concept.